securefolderfs-community/SecureFolderFS/TERMS_OF_SERVICE.md

   - loss of access due to forgotten credentials;
   - security incidents caused by user actions or third-party software;
   - indirect, incidental, special, or consequential damages.
-- Our total liability shall not exceed the amount paid by you for the App or Services, if any
+- Our total liability shall not exceed the amount paid by you for the App or Services, if any.

 ## Governing Law